-Now the

-Database button (next to Map) in the upper right hand corner.
-Click on Specify query parameters just below Database in the upper left and change Band to the appropriate band (30m, 40m, etc) and add your callsign.
+Now click on the Database button (next to Map) in the upper right hand corner.
+Click on Specify query parameters just below Database in the upper left and change Band to 30m and add your callsign.
 Click the Update button.